 Following the increasingly growing demand for cryptocurrencies, it’s becoming more apparent that digital coins are here to stay.
-Even though users have overwhelmingly embraced the new trend, governments worldwide remain reluctant as there is no central authority or government body to lay down the groundwork for dealing with this new financial instrument (assuming one classifies as such).
-It may appear easy and convenient for the average user but for a governments to adopt this new method of exchange creates a plethora of matters to tackle.
+Even though users have overwhelmingly embraced the new trend, governments worldwide remain reluctant.
+Considering there is no central authority, or a government body to lay down the groundwork in dealing with this revolutionary financial instrument (assuming one classifies as such), the holdback seems justrified.
+It may appear convenient for the average user but for governments to adopt this original method of exchange creates a plethora of matters to tackle.

-- Can this new financial instrument be considered a taxable asset? if yes how will be taxed?
+- Can this new financial instrument be considered a taxable asset?
+If yes, how will it be taxed?

 - Can it be measured as a source of wealth?

 - How will it be presented in accounting records?

 - How to avert money laundering and terrorist financing?

 While governments have already begun taking steps to lay down the groundwork for a regulatory framework, some have gone further and have made decisions – whatever the case we should be expecting exciting regulatory developments soon.
 Below are some of the cryptocurrency developments around the world: